 - Making a post death deed of family arrangement,

-- Re-structuring your overall investment portfolio to hold assets that will be eligible for Business Property Relief and Agricultural Property Relief.
+- Re-structuring your overall investment portfolio to hold property and equity assets that will be eligible for Business Property Relief and Agricultural Property Relief.

 The most popular inheritance tax service we offer is valuing your current estate:

 We will then review the intestacy rules and your current Will, then calculate your current inheritance tax exposure.
-We shall then discuss your options for restructuring your affairs and rewriting your Will, to reduce this tax.
+We shall then discuss your options for restructuring your affairs and rewriting your Will, to reduce this tax (even if at the 11th hour).
 We shall also discuss with you whether you should take out life cover, to insure against the residual liability.